kamal-samireddi/Playwright-MS/docs/feature-mapping.md

 - **Empty search:** Validation message or no action
 - **No results:** "No products found" message displayed
 - **Network error:** Error message with retry option
+- **Invalid input:** User is prompted to enter a valid query

 ## 2. Product Display and Details
-Product pages provide detailed information and interactive options for each item, supporting both single and multi-item products.
+Product pages provide comprehensive information and interactive options for each item, supporting both single and multi-item products.
+The design ensures clarity, accessibility, and a smooth shopping experience.

-### Entry Point
+### Entry Points
 - **Sources:** Search results, category pages, homepage recommendations
 - **URL Pattern:** Complex and distinctive; entry point hooks will be analyzed in future framework upgrades

 ### User Flows
 1. **View Product Details**
-   - Product gallery displays multiple images
+   - Product gallery displays multiple high-resolution images
-   - Product title and pricing are shown (single or multi-item)
+   - Product title, pricing, and availability are clearly shown
-   - Color and size options are available for selection
+   - Color and size options are available for selection, with visual feedback
    - Size Chart and Fit Guide provide additional sizing information
    - "Add to Bag" button enables purchase flow
    - Informational sections: "About this style", "Details and care", "Delivery, collections & returns"